uscensusbureau/citysdk/_pages/examples/leaflet.md

 lightbox: true
 ---

 This example shows how to setup a leaflet map with popup on features when clicked.
-See the completed example [here]({{ '/examples/live/leaflet-choropleth/' | relative_url }}){:target="\_blank"}.
+See the completed example [here]({{ '/examples/live/leaflet/' | relative_url }}){:target="\_blank"}.

-The data used is the number of Oil and Gas Extraction businesses for counties in Texas, via the (County Business Patterns (CBP) API)['https://www.census.gov/data/developers/data-sets/cbp-nonemp-zbp/cbp-api.html].
+The data used is the number of Oil and Gas Extraction businesses for counties in Texas, via the County Business Patterns ([CBP API]('https://www.census.gov/data/developers/data-sets/cbp-nonemp-zbp/cbp-api.html){:target="\_blank"}).
 The api uses North American Industry Classification System (NAICS), for Oil and Gas Extraction the NAICS is 211.

 ## Setting up